-APU categorizes classes using one of four instruction modes.
+APU categorizes classes using one of five instruction modes.
 All class sections should be appropriately identified using the definitions below.
 Instruction modes provide critical information to students by setting expectations for their learning experiences.
 Accurate use of instruction modes also ensures APU’s ability to reliably report on methods of class delivery.

 In-person classes deliver 100% of their instruction face to face and have required classroom attendance.
 Students meet on a regularly scheduled basis and may encounter internet and/or computer requirements in these classes.